-Jessica Simpson started a trend in 2012 when she named her daughter Maxwell, and although this name is still rare, we sense a trend.
+Jessica Simpson started a trend in 2012 when she named her daughter Maxwell, and although these neutral baby names is still rare, we sense a trend.

 Merrick is a Welsh name meaning ‘Fame and Power’.

-A great name that stands for solidarity and grace.
+A great neutral baby names that stand for solidarity and grace.

 Micah or Mika